 bazel run //beacon-chain -- --clear-db --datadir=/tmp/prysm-data

-Once your beacon node is up, you'll need to attach a validator client as a separate process.
-Each validator represents 3.2 Goerli ETH being staked in the system, so you can spin up as many as you want to have more at stake in the network
+Once your beacon node is up, the chain will be waiting for you to deposit 3.2 Goerli ETH into the Validator Deposit Contract to activate your validator (discussed in the section below).
+First though, you will need to create a validator client to connect to this node in order to stake and participate.
+Each validator represents 3.2 Goerli ETH being staked in the system, and it is possible to spin up as many as you desire in order to have more stake in the network.

-It'll take a while for the nodes in the network to process your deposit, but once you're active, your validator will begin doing its responsibility!
-In your validator client, you'll be able to frequently see your validator balance as it goes up.
-If you ever go offline for a while, you'll start gradually losing your deposit until you get kicked out of the system.
-Congratulations, you are now running Ethereum 2.0 Phase 0 :).
+It will take a while for the nodes in the network to process your deposit, but once your node is active, the validator will begin doing its responsibility.
+In your validator client, you will be able to frequently see your validator balance as it goes up over time.
+Note that, should your node ever go offline for a long period, you'll start gradually losing your deposit until you are removed from the system.